TheCompAce/Auto-GPT-Powershell/README.md

 ## Usage

 1. Download the AutoGPT_PS repository.
-2. Place the GPT-4 model file (in .bin format) in the same directory as the AutoGPT.ps1 script.
+2. Place the GPT-4 model file in the same directory as the AutoGPT.ps1 script.
-   (Note: the "gpt4all-lora-quantized.bin" is fake, and you will need to find it on the web, I will not provide the model.)
 3. Run the AutoGPT.ps1 script.
+4. Select `y` to goto the Options.
+5. Enter the Starting Prompt (If using OpenAI GPT 3.5 or higher, then you will also be asked for a System Prompt.)
+6. The Main Loop will run, if you have set the Loop Count to Infinite then press Ctrl-C to cancel.
+7. Once completed there will be a time stamped "session_[time].txt" file, in the "sessions" folder, with the prompts and responses passed back and forth.

+### How to get the GPT4ALL model!
+Download the `gpt4all-lora-quantized.bin` file from [Direct Link](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/gpt4all-lora-quantized.bin) or [[Torrent-Magnet]](https://tinyurl.com/gpt4all-lora-quantized).

 ## Options